So, you want to give gambling a go next time you’re in Las Vegas?

 - Low minimum bets

 While both Baccarat and Mini-Baccarat can be played in Las Vegas, Mini-Baccarat is a very popular option for many gamblers on The Strip!
+One of the key advantages is a much lower minimum bet with some casinos allowing just $5 per play.

 At the end of the day, Baccarat is a game of luck over a game of strategy!
 Just bet Banker or Player for some of the best odds in Vegas.
 However, having a good money management strategy is important.